Stackclash/5e-vault/5. Mechanics/Bestiary/Ooze/Gray Ooze.md

     \ pool or wet rock."
   "name": "False Appearance"
 "actions":
-- "desc": "Melee Weapon Attack: dice: d20+3 (+3) to hit, reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: +3 to hit, reach 5 ft., one target.
+Hit: 4 (1d6\
-    \ Hit: dice:1d6 + 1|text(4) (1d6 + 1) bludgeoning damage plus dice:2d6|text(7)\
+    \ + 1) bludgeoning damage plus 7 (2d6) acid damage, and if the target is wearing\
-    \ (2d6) acid damage, and if the target is wearing nonmagical metal armor, its\
+    \ nonmagical metal armor, its armor is partly corroded and takes a permanent and\
-    \ armor is partly corroded and takes a permanent and cumulative −1 penalty to\
+    \ cumulative −1 penalty to the AC it offers.
+The armor is destroyed if the penalty\
-    \ the AC it offers.
-The armor is destroyed if the penalty reduces its AC to 10."
+    \ reduces its AC to 10."
   "name": "Pseudopod"
 "source":
 - "MM"